Vedera: Veda to Vedera

 In the summer of 2004, Veda recorded its six-song EP, This Broken City, at Black Lodge with the support of Ed Rose.
 In 2005, the band released an LP entitled The Weight of an Empty Room.

 In early December 2005, Veda's label, Second Nature Recordings, announced that the band had been forced to change its name from "Veda" to "Vedera" to avoid confusion with the band Vaeda, whose name was pronounced the same way.

 Beginning in the summer of 2005, Vedera toured with Dredg, MewithoutYou, Communiqué, Thrice, Mae, and Underoath.
 In early January 2006, Vedera went on a 40 city tour opening for Mutemath, followed by an opening stint for Owen.
 In the Summer of 2006, Vedera joined a tour with Lucero and Murder By Death.
 After a month off, they headed back on the road for another tour with Mae and The New Amsterdams.
 Kristen May and Brian Little subsequently married.

 In 2007, Vedera signed to Epic Records and were featured on the hit T.V. show, The Hills.
 They were also featured on iTunes and played their single "Satisfy" on Ellen.
 May also sang with the lead singer of The All American Rejects and Jason Mraz while they were touring with them.
 Vedera opened for Eisley on their Combinations tour in early 2008.
 In early 2009 Vedera opened for The Fray on their club tour and also performed in the spring with The All-American Rejects on the I Wanna Rock tour.

 Stages

 Recording of their album Stages began October 17, 2007.
 It was released online on October 6, 2009.
 The album charted well, reaching No. 2 on the Top Heatseekers chart and No. 146 on the Billboard 200 that year.

 May said that Stages is about "our blood, sweat, and tears over the past five years as a band on the road."
 Vedera recorded Stages with Epic Records A&R executive Mike Flynn, who co-produced the Fray's double-platinum album How to Save a Life and Augustana's 2008 album Can't Love, Can't Hurt, and Producer/Engineer Warren Huart (The Fray, Augustana, Howie Day).

 Breakup

 In 2011, Vedera disbanded and announced that May and Brian would be working together on May's new solo album.

-On October 22, 2012, it was announced that May had joined the band Flyleaf as lead vocalist, replacing vocalist Lacey Sturm.
+On October 22, 2012, it was announced that May had joined the band Flyleaf as lead vocalist, replacing vocalist Lacey Sturm until the band's hiatus in 2016 following her departure.